JetBrains/intellij-sdk-docs/basics/plugin_structure/plugin_components.md

 2. In the *New* menu, click *Module Component*.
 3. In the *New Module Component* dialog box that opens, enter the module component name, and then click *OK*.

-*IntelliJ IDEA* will generate a new Java class that implements the [ModuleComponent](upsource:///platform/core-api/src/com/intellij/openapi/module/ModuleComponent.java) interface; register the newly created component in the `plugin.xml` file; add a node to the module tree view; and open the created application component class file in the editor.
+The *IntelliJ Platform* will generate a new Java class that implements the [ModuleComponent](upsource:///platform/core-api/src/com/intellij/openapi/module/ModuleComponent.java) interface; register the newly created component in the `plugin.xml` file; add a node to the module tree view; and open the created application component class file in the editor.

 ## Persisting the state of components